itteco/iframely/docs/QA Whitelist Format.md

 ## Protocols

-Iframely QA is being done on the following protocols and types:
+Iframely QA team tests the following protocols and types:

  - `iframely` is for Iframely protocol ([see spec](https://iframely.com/oembed2)) types:
   - player
   - reader
   - image
   - survey
-  - thumbnail
-  - logo
  - `oembed` is for [oEmbed](http://oembed.com) types:
   - video
   - photo
-  - link
   - rich
  - `og` is for Facebook [Open Graph](http://ogp.me) types.
 However, we only test video type.
  - `twitter` is for [Twitter Cards](https://dev.twitter.com/docs/cards):